redisson/redisson/docs/web-session-management.md

+---
+description: "Distributed web session management on Valkey and Redis using the Apache Tomcat session manager for 7.x to 11.x and Spring Session, with non-sticky sessions."
+---

 ## Tomcat Session

 Redisson implements a Session Manager for [Apache Tomcat](http://tomcat.apache.org) that utilizes Valkey or Redis as the storage backend.
 It stores web session in Valkey or Redis, facilitating the distribution of requests across multiple Tomcat servers in a cluster environment.